INLNA Artist Residency Award Information & Criteria

 The Icelandic National League of North America Artist Residency Award was established in 2024 through an agreement between the Stephan G. Stephansson Icelandic Society (SGSIS) and the Icelandic National League of North America (INLNA).
 The Award is funded by the INLNA and administered by The Buttermaker's House Management Committee.

 Applications for the award are open from September 15 to November 30 of each year.
 Awards will be announced not later than January 30 of the following year, to be used in that calendar year.
+Applications for artists-in-residence without support of the INLNA are accepted year-round.

 Purpose The award recognizes the literary importance of Icelandic poet Stephan G. Stephansson and his role in furthering the arts in both Iceland and Canada.
 It is in keeping with the mission of each organization: (1) SGSIS’s mission to build a vibrant rural community and enrich the cultural tapestry of Alberta and Canada.
 (2) The INLNA’s mission to sustain the kinship between its Canadian, American, and Icelandic members as well as North Americans interested in Iceland.

 Location The Buttermaker’s House is a meticulously restored heritage farmhouse initially built in 1913.
-It is a Provincially-designated historic resource, fully renovated and furnished to maintain a classic aesthetic while providing modern comfort.
+It is a Provincially-designated historic resource, fully renovated with new furniture and appliances to maintain a classic aesthetic while providing modern comfort.
 The house has a bedroom, living room, full kitchen, bathroom, a small studio for working, and larger studio space in the basement.
 The house sits on a tree-lined lot along the slowly flowing Medicine River in the vibrant and dynamic rural community of Markerville, Alberta.
 It’s an excellent place to rest, reflect, create, and connect.

 Eligibility